-Anyways, after a night that involved several lobsters, an anomalous stripper and unusually good gin in plastic cups we required sustenance.
-In the grey drizzle, we set out for something to eat.
+Anyways, after a night that involved several lobsters, an anomalous stripper and unusually good gin, we required sustenance.
+We set out for something to eat in the grey rainy city.
 Grace led the way to Luna Café.
 It looked like an abandoned corner store from the outside.
 The foggy windows had the remnants of scratched-off paint near the top.
-I imagined some kind of banner ad that once read “One Stop Shop” or “Local Grocer” used to be there.
+I imagine some kind of banner ad that read “One Stop Shop” or “Local Grocer” used to be there.

 Definitely pay Luna Café a visit Toronto.
 See you next weekend 😉